zancrows/linux-launcher/README.md

 # linux-launcher

-Simply app launcher for linux, for detach properly process of terminal
+Simple app launcher for linux, for detach properly process of terminal

 How to use: